HoustonWeHaveABug/Nonogram/README.md

 Nonogram solver written in C, solution to challenge https://www.reddit.com/r/dailyprogrammer/comments/am1x6o/20190201_challenge_374_hard_nonogram_solver/.

+The program expects the following arguments on the command line:

+- Verbose mode flag (0: Off, 1: On)
-The program takes as optional argument the maximum number of solutions it will search for.
-The default value is the LONG_MAX C constant.
+- Maximum number of solutions it will search for.
+This argument is optional and the default value is the LONG_MAX C constant.

 It is a backtracker that runs in two phases at each node of the search tree: